 Imagine Home Alone but the intruders actually intend to murder you, instead of letting you hit them with paint cans and other household goodies.
 Well, there is a can of paint sequence in Better Watch Out, but it’s nothing like Home Alone.
 So.
 Much.
 Blood.

 These are only a few of our faves.
-Let us know your favorite festive frighteners in the comments below.
+Let us know your favourite festive frighteners in the comments below.